Why are Gambling Licences So Important

 Authorities like UKGC, MGA, ADM Italy, and others are very strict when it comes to promoting responsible gambling.
 Each licensee has its own way of enforcing this.
 For example, the Swedish Gambling Authority requires the casinos sites to have a responsible gambling button on each page.
 Similarly, the ADM Italy requires online casinos to have multiple self-exclusion options.

 Apart from this, the licensees test the fairness of the games, run a background check for criminal history, and review much more.
-These are just some important grounds that the licencing authorities consider while issuing permits.
+These are just some important grounds that the licensing authorities consider while issuing permits.
 The conditions and standards for licence vary from one region to another.

 Can a Casino Operate Without A Licence?